-In the meantime, there are other healthy alternatives to try for pain management, for example, CBD oil.
-Also derived from hemp, it contains minimal traces of THC, the psychoactive ingredient that causes a “high,” so it’s legal in all 50 states and many countries.
-People have found it calming and soothing, and it can assist with chronic pain.
+In the meantime, there are other alternatives to consider, for example, CBD oil.
+Also derived from hemp, it contains minimal traces of THC, the psychoactive ingredient that causes a “high,” so it doesn’t have the same legal concerns.
+People have found it can be calming and soothing, and it may even assist with chronic pain.
 For more information on CBD oil, check out this comprehensive resource guide.
 If you’re interested in purchasing it, this guide on buying CBD oil outlines its different forms and what to look for to find a reputable manufacturer.

 The medical marijuana program has complex requirements for growers/processors and dispensaries, as well as steps for patients/caregivers to take to be able to access medical marijuana.
 This program is in its infancy, and as the recent lawsuit illustrates, there will likely be a few bumps along the way.

 The fact that physicians can now register illustrates the progress being made in the program, bringing Pennsylvania patients one step closer to an alternative pain method for their chronic illnesses.
 By keeping informed about all of the steps involved in the program, as well as important updates and implementation progress, you can be sure you’re staying compliant within the law.

 So what do you think?
 Are you in favor of the current Pennsylvania medical marijuana program, or do you think there are too many restrictions?